CONDUITS Online Quick Reference

 Because processing begins as soon as an order is submitted, any additions should be submitted as a new order.
 Depending upon the status of your original order, your new order and your original order may or may not be completed at the same time.
 If you need your new order to be completed with your original order, rush charges may apply.

-Please direct any telecom questions, including order status questions, to:
+Please direct any telecom questions, including order status questions, to the Northwestern IT Support Center.

 When calling about a specific order, please be prepared to reference the order number from the confirmation e-mail you received after submitting your request.

-To cancel a submitted order, you must send a written request to it-services@northwestern.edu.
+To cancel a submitted order, contact the Northwestern IT Support Center.
 Be sure to include the order number from the original confirmation message.

 If you cannot see a number on the jack, please write “See Notes” in the Jack Number field on the order form.
 Describe the location of the jack in the Notes section of the form in words such as “The jack is located on the North wall below the window” or “The jack is located on the South wall between the door and the desk.”